 Snowfall is a visual delight but a logistical nightmare if you’re trying to drive.
 Cold weather, snow, ice and sleet – not to mention the chemicals used to melt them – can wreak havoc on your vehicle.

-But improperly ridding your vehicle of these impediments can make things worse and even cause long-lasting damage.
+But improperly ridding your vehicle of ice and snow can make things worse and even cause long-lasting damage.
 Once winter arrives, you’ll need to know the answers to these cold weather car maintenance questions.

 How to defrost car windows effectively and efficiently

 Start with a properly operating heater.
 If the engine is not getting up to the proper operating temperature, the defroster will be much less effective.
 Set the climate control to full defrost rather than bi-level.
 This will direct the maximum airflow at the windshield.

 If your car has the option, the defroster should be on the fresh air setting rather than re-circulated air.

 Get tips on how to defog your car windows here.

 How can you remove snow without damaging your car?